tinify/third-party-integrations/jetbrains-ide-plugin.md

 url: "https://plugins.jetbrains.com/plugin/11573-tinypng-image-optimizer"
 ---

-An easy to use with JetBrains products to compress your images without the need to open your browser or manually download the images.
+An easy to use plugin for various JetBrains IDEs.
+Optimize any image directly from your IDE without the need to open your browser or manually download the image to save it locally.